symfony/symfony-docs/service_container/service_subscribers_locators.rst

     When creating these helper traits, the service id cannot be ``__METHOD__`` as this will include the trait name, not the class name.
 Instead, use ``__CLASS__.'::'.__FUNCTION__`` as the service id.

+.. deprecated:: 5.4

+    Defining your *subscribed service* methods with the :class:`Symfony\\Contracts\\Service\\Attribute\\SubscribedService` attribute
+    was added in Symfony 5.4.
+Previously, any methods with no arguments and a return type were *subscribed*.
+This still works in 5.4 but is deprecated (only when using PHP 8) and will be removed in 6.0.

 .. _`Command pattern`: https://en.wikipedia.org/wiki/Command_pattern